 “Welcome to the team” posts help make new starters feel welcome and foster the feeling of family in a company, while also showing potential employees that you are actively hiring.

 You’ll want to add a photo of the new starter with a quick job description.
 For extra fun, you can include a quote from them or a #funfact.
-Check out these 21 welcome new employee social media post examples to inspire your own
+Check out these 21 welcome new employee social media post examples for more ideas.

 Get more employer branding tips for social media